ReSound Hearing Aid Reviews From an Audiologist

 ReSound Accessories

-ReSound offers several accessories and apps to go along with its hearing aids.
+ReSound offers several accessories and apps to support its hearing aids.
 All these accessories operate within a 2.4GHz wireless.
-This is a very robust and long-range (about 60 feet in most buildings) way to overcome additional challenges of distance, reverberation, and background noise.
+That is a very robust and long-range (about 60 feet in most buildings) way to overcome additional challenges of distance, reverberation, and background noise.

 ReSound Micro Mic